First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

-{\bf Backgrounds} --- In light of the null result reported here, a limited set of potential backgrounds is studied in order to constrain the possible destructive interference of these backgrounds with the cHN.
+{\bf Backgrounds and frequency bin vetoes} --- A limited set of potential backgrounds is studied in order to constrain the possible destructive interference of environmental contamination with a putative signal spectrum.
 The laser phase and amplitude noise spectra are measured in situ via optical pick-offs prior to injection, and recorded in the auxiliary RF channels.
 The cross-spectra of these channels with the interferometer output channels is calibrated using ex-situ transfer function measurements.
-At lower frequencies below 1 MHz, the interferometer output spectra are dominated the $1/f$ laser phase noise, incompletely suppressed by the cavity filter.
-Frequency bins with high coherence with the laser phase and amplitude monitors of the opposite interferometer, or with external antenna channels are vetoed for the analysis.
-Data below 100~kHz are vetoed due to a large environmental noise component, while the auxiliary channels enforce vetos at frequencies up to 600kHz and sporadically above that.
-These vetoes rely only on auxiliary channels and do not systematically bias the search for signal power from cHN.
+At frequencies below 1 MHz, the interferometer output spectra are dominated the $1/f$ laser phase noise, incompletely suppressed by the cavity filter.
+Frequency bins with high coherence to the laser phase and amplitude monitors of the opposite interferometer, or with external antenna channels, are vetoed for the analysis.
+Data below 100~kHz are vetoed due to a large environmental noise component, while the auxiliary channels enforce vetoes at frequencies up to 600kHz and sporadically above that.
+These vetoes rely only on auxiliary channels and do not systematically bias the search for signal power in the interferometer output.
 Vetoed regions are shaded in gray in the plots.
-For remaining bins, correlated or anti-correlated laser noise is statistically limited to be $<3\%$ of the predicted cHN power.
-Furthermore, correlated RF pickup in the photoreceivers is constrained by dark noise studies to be $<1\%$ of the cHN power.
+For remaining bins, correlated or anti-correlated laser noise is statistically limited to be $<3\%$ of the estimated Planckian power spectrum.
+Furthermore, dark noise studies indicate correlated electronic pickup and environmental light (including the LED timing calibrators) to be $<1\%$ of the statistical sensitivity.

+{\bf Model testing} --- As an example of how the spectral data can be used, we consider a speculative model in which irreducible space-time noise arising from a putative fundamental Nyquist frequency $f_p = 1/t_p$ grows via diffraction over macroscopic distances to give a white noise shear power spectral density quantitatively equal to $t_p$.
+In units of position variance, the predicted power spectral density (plotted as the purple curve in Fig.~\ref{fig:power_spectrum}) takes the following representative form~\cite{kwon:2014yea}:

+which is a sinc response function normalized to $\sci{4.64}{-41} \un{m}^2 / \un{Hz}$ and distributed over the $3.8$~MHz free spectral range for arm length $L\approx 39$~m.
+While this space-time noise is expected to be correlated between co-located interferometers, the decoherence due the small separation $d=0.91$~m between the two beam splitters would cause a $d/L=2.3\%$ reduction in the normalization of the model cross-spectrum.